Install latest stable WPBrowser package via Composer (WPBrowser will install Codeception for you):

 /var/www/wordpress, that it responds at the

-While it’s possible to start from a default Codeception configuration the WPBrowser package comes with its own CLI tool (
+While it’s possible to start from a default Codeception configuration the WPBrowser package comes with its own initialization template that can be called using:

 tests directory and scaffold the